karlfloersch/optimism/docs/design/op-supervisor-v2.md

 This means that the op-node will start syncing again but this time it will skip over the block which is invalid based on the cross-safety checks.
 This is all that is required to support interop and doesn't require significant changes to the op-node!

+Clarifications
+- All cross-safety and local-safety persistence lives solely inside supervisor-v2.
+The op-node stores none of this state.
+- Minimal, backwards-compatible op-node change: add an optional denylist check in the derivation loop.
+If no entries are present or the feature is disabled, behavior is unchanged.
+- Denylist key: engine/execution PayloadID deterministically computed from the payload fields (i.e., everything except the post-state).
+Denylist is per-chain-id, persisted, and does not expire unless explicitly pruned.
+- Rollback target: the L2 block immediately before the first cross-invalid block.
+Order: add denylisted payload; stop op-node; roll back EL heads; clear op-node safe DB; restart op-node.
+- Use L1 confirmation depth (default 40, configurable) for determining which local-safe blocks are eligible for cross-safety checks, to avoid reorging cross-safety itself.

 Implementation plan:

 Note: Please work with me to come up with implementation plans for each milestone.
 Add a checklist of things that we need to do for each of these milestones.
 Also ensure that at all times: